Stephanie-Espinoza/Scraping-Ebay/README.md

 The ebay-dl.py program extracts the name, price, shipping cost, free returns, items sold, and product status of an item on ebay and puts the information together in a JSON or CSV file.

 To run the ebay-dl.py program you should include a search term at the end in quotation marks and if you want to search through a specific number of pages, include that as well.
 The example below is what I included in my terminal when running the program for 'erasable pens', 'camera', and 'notebook'.
-This will look different for everybody based on your directory and your search term.
+This will look different for everybody based on your directory, your search term, and the number of pages you are running through.

 ```
 $ /usr/local/bin/python3 /Users/stephanie/Desktop/CSCI040/ebay-dl.py 'erasable pens' --num_pages=1